Accessibility, planar graphs, and quasi-isometries: Introduction

-Next, Section~\ref{sec:cuts} studies the geometry of cuts in graphs.
-This includes a short introduction to the Dicks--Dunwoody theory of cuts \cite{dicks1989groups}, and also sets up the notation and terminology relating to canonical tree decompositions.
-Finally, we define the `inner/outer coboundary diameters' of a subgraph.
+\item Next, \S\ref{sec:cuts} studies the geometry of cuts in graphs.
+This includes a short introduction to the Boolean ring of cuts, and also sets up the notation and basic results relating to canonical tree decompositions.

-Section~\ref{sec:tracks} introduces a new theory of cuts `relative to a collection of peripheral subgraphs'.
-We also introduce a notion of (relative) \textit{cohomological planarity}, which will play a key role throughout.